EmbedDevX/ANPR/Anpr Backend/Readme.txt

 ---------------------------------------------------------------------------------------------------
 UPDATE ON CODE :

-1)All code are updated and ips and ports are reading from the configfile.ini file
+1)All code are updated (ips and ports are reading from the configfile.ini file)

 ---------------------------------------------------------------------------------------------------